 |Property For Sale

-this unique estate.
+unique estate.
 Simply known for miles around, as the Longfellow House.
-If you want to retire to that perfect
+If you want to retire to that perfect place,

-place, where you can hunt, fish, hike or ride your horse for miles.
-Then maybe this is the place for you.
-Looking
+where you can hunt, fish, hike or ride your horses, play golf or ski, then maybe this is the place for you.
+It would be a

 great business opportunity for some one who wanted to start a Bed & Breakfast?

 |For more information on this beautiful property, give us a call or email.
 You